 - the employer had notice of the injury prior to the termination

 - the employee’s medical records show the injury prior to termination

 - there is a finding of workplace harassment prior to termination

 - the date of injury is between the notice date and the last day worked1

 When the employer or insurance company uses a post-termination defense, it will send the employee a letter denying the claim and stating that the denial is due to the employee being separated from the company prior to filing the workers’ compensation claim.

 An employee may have to request a hearing and trial to prove a work injury and get benefits.

 When an employee quits, an employer cannot use the post-termination defense to deny benefits.

-In the article, our California personal injury lawyers will explain:
+In the article, our California labor and employment law attorneys will explain:

 - 1. What is a post-termination defense?

 - 2. What are post-termination claims for psychiatric injury?

 - 3. What are actions related to a post-termination claim?

 An injured worker would normally report and file a claim for California workers’ compensation benefits while he or she is still working.
 However, employees are sometimes fired or laid off.
 This can affect the ability of an employee to claim benefits.

 Benefits may be denied for an employee who reports a work-related injury after he or she has been fired or notified that he or she will be fired.
 This is referred to as the post-termination defense because an employer can use it to deny the injured worker benefits.